-Firefighters undoubtedly work in very difficult and dangerous environments, and are already outfitted with incredibly protective equipment.
-However, they are also increasingly called to deal with difficult circumstances of a different kind, with far too many incidents reported of Firefighters being attacked and subjected to violence.
-There are already some Firefighters choosing to equip themselves with body armor, and even some departments that have made bullet proof vests mandatory.
+Firefighters undoubtedly work in difficult and dangerous environments and are fitted with incredibly protective equipment.
+However, they are also increasingly called to deal with difficult circumstances of a different kind, with far too many incidents reported of firefighters being attacked and subjected to violence.
+Some firefighters choose to equip themselves with body armor, and even some departments have made bulletproof vests mandatory.
 Body armor is more accessible than ever, and manufacturers are creating ever more breathable and unobtrusive vests.
-However, the decision to wear a vest rests largely with the individual, as only they know if their circumstances require body armor.
-If they do, it is important to know what protection the vest will offer.
+However, the decision to wear a vest rests with the individual, as only they know if their circumstances require body armor.
+If they do need body armor, they must understand what protection the vest will offer.

-NIJ Level IIa is capable of protecting against 9mm Full Metal Jacketed Round Nose and .40 S&W Full Metal Jacketed ammunition, which are used in the majority of handguns.
-It is also capable of stopping similar handgun ammunition, such as the 10mm Auto, .357 SIG, and even .45 ACP.
+NIJ Level IIa can protect against 9mm Full Metal Jacketed Round Nose and .40 S&W Full Metal Jacketed ammunition, both of which are used in the majority of handguns.
+It can also stop similar handgun ammunition, such as the 10mm Auto, .357 SIG, and even .45 ACP.

 NIJ Level II armor is capable of protecting against all of the above ammunition, as well as .357 Magnum Jacketed Soft Points and 9mm Parabellum rounds fired at a higher velocity.

-NIJ Level IIIa, the highest level available in Soft Armor, can stop all of the above ammunition, as well as 9mm Parabellum rounds fired from a semi-automatic.
-It can also protect against .44 Magnum Jacketed Hollow Point rounds.
+NIJ Level IIIa is the highest level available in soft armor and can stop all of the above ammunition, as well as 9mm Parabellum rounds fired from semi-automatic and .44 Magnum Jacketed Hollow Point rounds.

 NIJ Level III armor can protect against the 7.62x51mm NATO Full Metal Jacketed round, as well as the 5.56x45mm NATO.
-It can also stop the vast majority of rifle and automatic rounds, such as the .30-06 and the .308 Winchester, as well as all the ammunition listed in the levels above.
+It can also stop the vast majority of rifle and automatic rounds, such as the .30-06 and the .308 Winchester, plus the ammunition listed in the levels above.

-NIJ Level IV is the highest level of protection currently available, and is capable of protecting against all the ammunition outlined above, as well as armor-piercing variants of the 7.62x51mm NATO and 5.56x45mm NATO.
+NIJ Level IV is the highest level of protection currently available and can protect against all the ammunition outlined above, as well as armor-piercing variants of the 7.62x51mm NATO and 5.56x45mm NATO.